-Handy Pouch: Any super important information/excursions/ incursions will be in your child's handy pouch.
-PAYMENTS Any money brought in for payments needs to be in the envelope provided by the school.
+Any money brought in for payments needs to be in the envelope provided by the school.
 Please ensure you complete the required information on the envelope with your child's name, group and the purpose for the money.
 These envelopes can be dropped in the payment box inside the classroom door.
-Alternatively, your payments can be made by Direct Deposit to Beldon Primary School (preferred payment) BSB: 016 494 Account Number: 340833383 Please note your child's name and reason for payment OR by Credit Card /EFTPOS OR Cash/Cheque through payment envelope.
+Alternatively, your payments can be made by Direct Deposit to Beldon Primary School (preferred payment) BSB: 016 494 Account Number: 340833383 Please note your child's name and reason for payment.
+Payments can also be made through the office by Credit Card, EFTPOS or cash.